kitoran/Hyperbolic/README.md

 # Hyperbolic

-Current version doens't build because i use custom version of GLUT package which exports getModifiers.
-In an unlikely situation where keyboardCallback will get modifiers passed as arguments i will stop using this version and everything will hopefully build. (if you want to build this, leave a feature request via github)

 Okay so i wanted this to be a puzzle game where puzzles are based on the fact that the space is hyperbolic but i haven't been able to come up with actual puzzles.
 So here is a proof-of-concept hyperbolic space game engine prototype.